nathanhaigh/ngs-handout/README.md

 ==================
 This workshop has been designed to be run on VM's on Australia's NeCTAR Research Cloud.
-Trainees, then use the NoMachine NX Client to provide a remote dekstop like connection to their own dedicated VM for the duration of the workshop.
+Trainees, then use the NoMachine NX Client to provide a remote desktop like connection to their own dedicated VM for the duration of the workshop.

-This approach means that the workshop can be delievered in a road-show style form around Australia, without being limited by local computational resources.
+This approach means that the workshop can be delivered in a road-show style form around Australia, without being limited by local computational resources.
 The level of IT support, required of the local hosting institution, is minimal and only requires the installation of the NoMachine NX Client and SSH firewall